Octoberfest7/DNS_Tunneling/README.md

 ![image](https://user-images.githubusercontent.com/91164728/160314638-3258609d-777d-4ae6-83e1-d04fcb6667f7.png)

-It appears that if a module has been loaded before hand it is able to run once CLM is enforced, however CLM will prevent it from loading if it has not already done so.
+It appears that if a module has been loaded beforehand it is able to run after CLM is enforced, however CLM will prevent it from loading if it has not already done so.
 Thinking forward to a target environment where CLM is enforced for users by default (and with no knowledge if there are certain modules pre-loaded or if DnsClient is one of them), I chose at this point to leave Resolve-DnsName behind and turn back to good old Nslookup.exe.

 ![image](https://user-images.githubusercontent.com/91164728/160315058-87cd9ec6-4c65-4a5e-8700-f4d8c624d372.png)